US detains 4 suspects in slain Haitian president probe

 Florida-based U.S. financier Walter Veintemilla is accused of funding the operation.
 A fourth suspect, Frederick Joseph Bergmann Jr., is accused of smuggling goods.

+“It is extremely important to bring (them) to justice,” said Markenzy Lapointe, U.S. Attorney for the Southern District of Florida.
+“We will deliver justice in the courtroom.”

-A squad of former Colombian soldiers hired by CTU are among suspects who carried out the July 2021 assassination.
-Although CTU is accused of organizing the mission, the motives and ultimate masterminds of the attack remain unclear.
+A squad of former Colombian soldiers hired by CTU are among suspects who carried out the July 2021 attack, which authorities say originally was envisioned to be a coup rather than an assassination.
+The motives and ultimate masterminds of the attack remain unclear.

 Tama Kudman, Veintemilla's attorney, told The Associated Press that he would plead not guilty to both charges.

 Claude Joseph, who was serving as prime minister when Moïse was killed, cheered the announcement.
-“Justice must prevail,” he tweeted, along with a picture of the U.S. government’s press release.
+“Justice must prevail,” he tweeted, along with a picture of a U.S. government news release on Tuesday's announcement.

-Earlier this month, the president’s widow, Martine Moïse, who was shot during the attack but survived, called for the creation of a special U.N. tribunal to investigate the assassination, saying the case has been blocked for 19 months.
+Earlier this month, the president’s widow, Martine Moïse, who was shot during the attack but survived, called for the creation of a special U.N. tribunal to investigate the assassination, saying the case has faced obstacles for 19 months.

 “The killers are out there,” she said.